l-teles/steampipe-plugin-detectify/docs/tables/detectify_policy.md

 # Table: detectify_policy

-The `detectify_policy` table contains information about policies and the assets that are breaching those policies.
+This table contains information about policies and the assets that are breaching those policies.

 ## Examples